 As at Atauta, his goal is to capture the essence of this singular region.
 Partnering with David Hernando, a native son and fellow Atauta alumni, Bertrand focused on vineyards that are over 50 years old, with a sizeable percentage that are ungrafted.
-Just as important, the growers he works with were chosen for their willingness to adopt Bertrand's strict viticultural standards, including organic viticulture and elements of biodynamics.
+Just as important, the growers he works with were chosen for their willingness to adopt Bertrand's strict viticultural standards, eschewing chemical fertilizers, herbicides, and pesticides, and even adopting elements of biodynamics.